bizz84/firebase_auth_demo_flutter/docs/sign-in-email-link.md

 - the user can enter and sumbit her email address to Firebase
 - Firebase sends an email with an activation link to that address
 - the user taps on the link, and is taken back to the app
-- the app signs in the user if the link was valid
+- the app signs in the user if the link is valid and not already used

+Bingo! 😎

 ## Is anything missing?

-Help fixing the documentation by [opening a PR](https://github.com/bizz84/firebase_auth_demo_flutter/pulls).
+Help fixing the documentation by [opening a PR](https://github.com/bizz84/firebase_auth_demo_flutter/pulls). 😇

 ## Additional references